First published 4/13/2020. Last updated 12/20/2021.

 Services on Rover and the Coronavirus

-Rover continues to monitor updates from the CDC and the WHO and follow their specific recommendations (you can read our official statement to our community on the new coronavirus here).
-We encourage you to familiarize yourself with the recommendations regarding masks for the CDC in advance of a service or meet and greet.
-Our team is staying current on all developments surrounding the new coronavirus and will continue to provide resources to keep our community informed and up to date.
-As this is an evolving situation, please consult the CDC and the WHO for updates.
+Rover continues to monitor updates from the PHAC and the WHO and follow their specific recommendations (you can read our official statement to our community here).
+Our team is staying current on developments surrounding COVID-19 and will continue to provide resources to keep our community informed and up to date.
+As this is an evolving situation, please follow updates posted by the PHAC and the WHO.

-However, if you are feeling sick, please consider whether you should cancel any services on Rover to reduce the risk of spreading germs to others.
+If you are feeling sick, please consider whether you should cancel any services on Rover to reduce the risk of spreading germs to others.
 For instructions on how to cancel a booking, read this article from the Rover Help Center.
-You can also contact our customer service team at 888-453-7889 if you have questions about cancellation or booking policies.
+You can also contact our customer service team at 1-438-799-5595 if you have questions about cancellation or booking policies.

-We know the news is heavy these days and can feel overwhelming, but Rover has a secret weapon: Dogs are awesome to be around in times of stress!
+We know the news is heavy these days and can feel overwhelming, but Rover has a secret weapon: Pets are awesome to be around in times of stress!

 Other great things about dogs?